Q-OvO-Q/cognitive_test_group_1/README.md

 This repository contains code developed to run cognitive tests written by Group 1 as part of the BIOS0030 course.

 There are four tests to complete.
 These will test your number estimation, mathematical, memory and spatial reasoning skills.
+Click into each folder for more detailed descriptions.

 Access the tests through mybinder: